Deciphering the Value of Technical Analysis Indicators: Useful or Useless?

 Updated Sep 26, 2024

 Technical analysis indicators are not foolproof and can lose effectiveness as market conditions change.
 It’s essential to constantly monitor and evaluate their efficacy to ensure they still provide accurate signals.
-When an indicator is no longer functional, adapting and finding new tools that are more relevant to the current market environment is essential.
+When an indicator is no longer functional, adapting and finding new tools more relevant to the current market environment is essential.

 Let’s delve into the historical perspective of the Baltic Dry Index (BDI) from 2011 to 2015 and then examine its current state.
 The chart below shows that the BDI experienced a consistent downtrend during that period, signalling underlying issues.
 However, despite the BDI’s inability to surpass even 50% of its peak in May 2008, around 11,800 points, the stock market continued its upward trajectory.
 This discrepancy made some dismiss the BDI as ineffective or irrelevant, as it failed to provide accurate results.